Kuwait International Airport: History

 The airport was first launched in 1927–1928.
-It was originally envisioned as a stop for British planes on their way to British India.
-The current main airport structure, designed by Kenzo Tange and opened in 1979, was executed and completed by Al Hani Construction in a joint venture with Ballast Nedam of The Netherlands.

-On February 27, 1991, during the final days of the Gulf War, in part of the liberation of Kuwait, the airport became the scene of a tank battle between Iraqi forces and elements of the U.S. Army Special Forces.
+Terminal 1, which currently serves all airlines (excluding Kuwait Airways and Jazeera Airways, who are served by Terminal 4 and Terminal 5 respectively), was designed by Japanese architect Kenzo Tange and opened in 1979.

-The airport underwent a large renovation and expansion project from 1999 to 2001, in which the former parking lot was cleared and a terminal expansion was built.
+The airport underwent a large renovation and expansion project from 1999 to 2001, in which the former parking lot was cleared, and a terminal expansion was built.

 Kuwait International Airport can currently handle more than 13 million passengers a year.
 A new general aviation terminal was completed in 2008 under a BOT scheme and is operated by Royal Aviation.

 In 2011, the Department of Civil Aviation announced the intention of extending Kuwait International Airport so it can handle more passengers and more aircraft.
-On October 3, 2011, the Directorate General of Civil Aviation announced that a new Foster + Partners designed terminal would begin construction in 2012 and will increase the annual passenger handling amount to 14 million passengers in its first phase with the option of expanding to 25 million passengers.
+On 3 October 2011, the Directorate General of Civil Aviation announced that a new Foster + Partners designed terminal would begin construction in 2012 and would increase the annual passenger handling amount to 14 million passengers in its first phase, with the option of expanding to 25 million passengers.
 The airport finalized formalities for the construction of the terminal, which was due to begin construction in 2012 with completion by 2016.
 It would be built to the south of the current terminal complex with new access routes from the Seventh Ring Road to the south of the airport compound.
 It is designed as a three-pointed star, with each point extending 600 meters from the star's center.
 Two airside hotels will form part of the new building.